Overview

 Curve Width

-The Curve Width property lets you control how precise the waveform appears.
+Set the waveform's precision.
 The lower the number, the more similar the waveform looks to the Default style.
 The higher the number, the more blob-like the audio form appears.

 Stroke Width